 Foreign students who have successfully taken the Test of English as a Foreign Language (TOEFL) may elect to choose English as their second language.
 English is considered to be the first language for all other students.
 Additionally, international and naturalized students who have provided proof of completion of high school in a foreign language (their native language) and who have successfully completed the English Composition and Oral Communication components of the University Core Curriculum Program may choose English as their second language to meet this requirement.
 English is considered to be the first language for all other students.

 The degree plan is the formal statement of requirements that must be completed before a degree will be granted.
-When the student is prepared to declare a major program of study within a particular discipline, he or she should prepare a formal degree plan.
+When the student is prepared to declare a major program of study within a particular discipline, the student should prepare a formal degree plan.
 It is recommended that the student have decided on a major program of study and prepare a degree plan no later than the second semester of the sophomore year.
 If the student is transferring into the University at a point after the second semester of the sophomore year, it is recommended that a degree plan be prepared during the student’s first semester of residence.

 Degree plans are prepared in the CLA Academic Advising Center.
 The University uses an online Degree Audit system.
 Any amendment must be approved by the Department Chair and the Office of the Dean.
 All courses and requirements specified in the final degree plan audit must be completed before a degree will be granted.

 In order to fulfill the general objectives of Liberal Arts, the College offers a number of interdisciplinary minors.
 Minors require a minimum of 18 semester hours beyond the Core, a minimum of 12 semester hours at the upper-division level, and a minimum of 9 semester hours in residence.
 See alphabetized program listing for descriptions of the following interdisciplinary minors: